Table of contents

 4.3.4 Assumptions for severe reactor accident analysis

-425. In severe reactor accident analyses, the most penalising failure according to the failure criterion presented in chapter 4.3 of Guide YVL B.1 shall be assumed for systems designed for severe reactor accident management.
+425. In severe reactor accident analyses, the most penalising failure according to the failure criteria presented in Guides YVL B.1 and B.6 shall be assumed for systems designed for severe reactor accident management.
 Consequences of the initiating event shall also be taken into account.
+[2019-09-02]

 4.3.5 Assumptions for cooling circuit pressure control analysis